deependrapratapsingh855/deependrapratapsingh855/README.md

 - 👋 Hi, I’m Deependra Pratap Singh
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning AI and NLP
 - 💞️ I’m looking to collaborate on any full stack project
 - 📫 How to reach me deependrapratapsingh855@gmail.com
 <!---